 Dr. Jennifer Jetté

-During my 16-year career in mental health, I have worked as a therapist and assessment specialist in a variety of settings including inpatient and outpatient mental health, student development services, correctional services, and in private practice.
-I specialize in clinical and forensic psychology with adolescents, adults and families.
+During my 20-year career in mental health, I have worked as a therapist and assessment specialist in a variety of settings including inpatient and outpatient mental health, student development services, correctional services, and in private practice.
+I specialize in clinical and forensic psychology with adults, adolescents, and families.

 I have been the Clinical Co-Director at a residential treatment program for high risk youth and the Clinical Supervisor at an adolescent forensic outpatient program.
 I have supervised clinical psychology graduate students and provisionally registered psychologists and taught several courses at the University of Western Ontario and Mount Royal University.

-I have over 15 years’ experience writing reports for Provincial Court and Court of Queen’s Bench.
+I have over 18 years of experience writing reports for Provincial Court and Court of Queen’s Bench.
 I also have specialized training in risk and threat assessment and management.
 I have assisted in the development of an inpatient treatment program in a youth custody facility and provided consultation services to defense counsel, Crown counsel and judges.

 I completed my Masters and Doctoral Degrees at the University of Western Ontario.
 My research areas included humour, stress and coping and institutional abuse.
 I am a registered psychologist with the College of Alberta Psychologists and a member of the Canadian Psychological Association and the Psychologists’ Association of Alberta.